This Vegan Ranch Dressing is about to become your new best friend.

 Ingredients

-- 1 large or 2 small garlic cloves, crushed with a press or grated
+• 1 large or 2 small garlic cloves, grated or very finely minced

 Instructions